bbcawodu/nav-online-backend/documentation/presence_health/WAMP_server_API/browsing_intent_snapshot_WAMP_RPC_endpoints_README.md

 ### (URI: patient_assist_backend.presence_health.create_browsing_intent_snapshot)
     ```
     This procedure creates a new row in the consumer_browsing_intent_snapshot table of the database and adds a many to
-    one relationship to the presence_browsing_session_data row that has a matching value in the id field for the given
+    one relationship to the presence_browsing_session_data row whose id field matches the given browsing_session_id parameter.
-    id parameter.

     Procedure uri: 'patient_assist_backend.presence_health.create_browsing_intent_snapshot'